mobicoins/mobicoin-core/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package unpayd/unpay-qt for Debian-based Linux systems.
-If you compile unpayd/unpay-qt yourself, there are some useful files here.
+This directory contains files used to package mobicoind/mobicoin-qt for Debian-based Linux systems.
+If you compile mobicoind/mobicoin-qt yourself, there are some useful files here.

-## unpay: URI support ##
+## mobicoin: URI support ##

-unpay-qt.desktop  (Gnome / Open Desktop)
+mobicoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install unpay-qt.desktop
+	sudo desktop-file-install mobicoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your unpay-qt binary to `/usr/bin` and the `../../share/pixmaps/unpay128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your mobicoin-qt binary to `/usr/bin` and the `../../share/pixmaps/mobicoin128.png` to `/usr/share/pixmaps`

-unpay-qt.protocol (KDE)
+mobicoin-qt.protocol (KDE)